superDuperCyberTechno/throwcatch/README.md

 ### Technicalities
 *throwcatch* (more precisely `catch`) manipulates the `/etc/ssh/sshd_config` file as well as sets up a closed home folder where the *throwers* are locked into.
 All backed up files (called *catches* here on out) are stored in the `/home/[catcher name]/catches` folders.

 *throwers* are given restricted access to a sftp process that has been locked down to a minimum of privileges; they can basically only upload files.
+All files that have been *thrown* to the *catcher* will have a UUID appended to the file name to avoid collisions.
+That also means that identical files can co-exist.

-The real magic and potentially the biggest security flaw is the way the authentication has been set up; *throwers* are **only** authenticated based on username and IP.
+**A word of warning**: As stated before, this is experimental and made mostly for fun. - The real magic and **potentially the biggest security flaw** is the way the authentication has been set up; *throwers* are **only** authenticated based on username and IP.
+I would love some feedback on the risks here since I am not a security expert.
+Use this at your own risk.

 ## The software